sudo-suadKF/Networking-Assignment/README.md

 <img src="images/edit_nginx.png"></img>

 Now go to your web browser and refresh the page.
-You should see your new changes applied on the page:
+You should see your new changes active

 <img src="images/nginx_new_HTML.png"></img>